 - You can also cook quinoa in a rice cooker.
 Use the same ratio of quinoa to liquid.

-Pro Tip: Make a big batch of quinoa on the weekend, and you’ll have a terrific base for a week’s worth of tantalizing meals.
-This is an often overlooked benefit of quinoa: unlike some grains that get sticky and mushy after cooking and refrigerating, quinoa stays its plump, fluffy self with the same slightly chewy texture, even after time in the fridge.
+Pro Tip: Make a big batch of quinoa on the weekend, and you'll have a terrific base for a week’s worth of tantalizing meals.
+This is an often overlooked benefit of cooking with quinoa: unlike some grains that get sticky and mushy after cooking and refrigerating, quinoa stays its plump, fluffy self with the same slightly chewy texture, even after time in the fridge.

 Quinoa Side Dishes